Programs for Aspiring Travel Writers

 National Geographic Glimpse Project

-This project, in association with Matador Network, is an integrated media platform which covers everything from social networks to print magazines.
+This project is an integrated media platform which covers everything from social networks to print magazines.
 In this program, you take on a ‘long term investigative project’ which you can do at home or while living abroad.
 During the first six months, you’ll work closely with a Glimpse director pitching and developing stories that can be formatted in writing, photography, or film.
 You’ll get feedback on your work and develop the skills you’ll need to become a better writer.

 You may have heard of the professor rating site ‘RateMyProfessor.’
 RateMyStudyAbroad follows the same principle but, instead of rating professors, people rate their study abroad programs.
 Unfortunately, this site doesn’t look helpful for developing your travel writing career.
 Its primary aim is to help students who want to study abroad but are unsure of where to go.
 It offers anecdotal advice from former students, so it can yield insights that they would not otherwise have gotten.
 If you’ve studied abroad, you could certainly review your program.
 (I actually looked up my program and gave it a rating because it had none.)
 But don’t count on this one to open any travel writing doors for you.